 There are strategies a teacher or parent can use to help students remember the spellings of some longer words, for example by:

 - Creating special ways of saying the words by pronouncing each syllable as it is spelled.
-This allows a student to hear more of the letters and gives him a better match between letter and sound for connecting the spelling to a pronunciation in memory.
+This allows a student to hear more of the letters and gives them a better match between letter and sound for connecting the spelling to a pronunciation in memory.
 For example, the normal pronunciation of chocolate is “choc-lut,” but a spelling pronunciation might be “choc – o – late.”

 - Helping a student to “flag” unexpected letters in memory, that is, to add a footnote in memory signaling that a particular letter is silent, for example, the “t” in “listen,” the “w’ in “sword,” the “l” in “talk.”
 One way to do such flagging is to single out and discuss the strange letter, as would be done in Step 5 of the “Storing Words in Memory” exercise above.